ahakola/PrettyGoodItems/README.md

 ## Todo

-- User control on what specs and/or phases are shown on tooltips
+- ~~User control on what specs and/or phases are shown on tooltips~~
-- UI to show all the items in the BiS-lists
+- ~~UI to show all the items in the BiS-lists~~
+- Improve the BiS-lists (== fixing the bugs in the scraper for better results)
+- ???, you tell me...

 ## Known issues